akkoro/assemblylift/docs/cli-transpiler.md

 got named, but _generator_ might be a better word.

 When the `cast` command is invoked, a new [`Context`](../cli/src/transpiler/context.rs) is constructed from the project's manifests.
-The Context is analogous to an immutable state of the project.
+Context is analogous to an immutable state of the project.
 [The `Context` object itself is `Castable`](../cli/src/transpiler/context.rs#L183), and serves as the entrypoint for casting each `Provider`.
 The cast proceeds for each _unique_ service provider (or DNS provider), each provider operating on the entire context.
-The results (i.e. the `Artifact`s) from the provider `cast` are concatenated and written to their respective locations in the `net/` directory.
+The results (i.e. the `Artifact`s) from the provider `cast` are concatenated and written to their respective locations in the `net/` directory (e.g. `net/plan.tf`).

 It's up to each provider to correctly/fully implement the functionality implied by each definition in the `Context`; there's no mechanism to verify the output (if one is even possible).
 It _is_ required that a `Provider` implements `Castable`, `Bindable`, and `Bootable`.

-The providers that are currently implemented generate HCL and YAML using embedded moustache templates (for which there is a trait, [`Template`](../cli/src/transpiler/mod.rs#L40)).
+The providers that are currently implemented generate HCL and YAML using embedded moustache/handlebars templates (for which there is a trait, [`Template`](../cli/src/transpiler/mod.rs#L40)).

 ### The boot step